 His interest in the Greek experience stems partly from the fact that few cultures under Roman rule can have felt more keenly the fissure it wrought between present and past.
 In political terms, Ancient Greek history arguably climaxed with the empires established in the aftermath of the conquests of Alexander the Great (356-323 BCE).
 In the period when this poetry was written, from the first to the sixth centuries CE, the Greek world had been annexed by the Romans.
 Yet the relationship between the two cultures was ambiguous.
-Greek-speaking peoples were subordinate in one sense, but their language continued to dominate the eastern Empire - increasin eastern Empire - increasingly so as it became a separate entity centred on Byzantium, as Christianity emerged and as the Latin-speaking west declined.
+Greek-speaking peoples were subordinate in one sense, but their language continued to dominate the eastern Empire - increasingly so as it became a separate entity centred op Byzantium, as Christianity emerged and as the Latin-speaking west declined.
 Greek remained the primary medium of cultural transmission through which these changes were expressed.
-Greek of the written word at all.
-The vitality of the spoken word, in the very distinctive hexametrical pattern of the poems, was the single way they had of indicating authoritative utterance."
+Greek the